AlOwain/owhtml/README.md

   - Style text position (centered, right, ..)
 - Resolve images resolution.
 - Understand how we want to handle errors, consider being syntactically strict
+- Create an SQLite database for tests, create boolean flags for each category
+- Create a Kanban table for TODOs